 The EGI Technical Forum 2010 was held in Amsterdam at the Beurs van Berlage from 14 to 17 September 2010 in partnership with the BiG Grid project, the Dutch NGI.
 The EGI Technical Forum 2010 was the first major event within the EGI community and brought together European distributed computing projects and their collaborators in academia and businesses, from around Europe and around the world.
 In doing so it also provided an ideal venue for the developers, end-users, resource providers and decision makers involved in these projects to meet and discuss the continued transition to a sustainable production grid infrastructure for Europe.
 The major theme of the meeting, achieved through technical sessions, a demonstration and exhibition area, networking space and events, was to establish collaborations between the new and the current European Distributed Computing Infrastructure projects to meet the needs and requirements of the research community.

 More than 570 delegates registered for the EGI Technical Forum, of which 17% were female.
-The event include 290 contributions in the form of presentations, demos, posters and workshops.
+The event included 290 contributions in the form of presentations, demos, posters and workshops.
 A survey requesting feedback on the EGI Technical Forum was also sent to delegates through the Zoomerang survey tool.
 Around 110 responses were received.
 The conference website was reported to be very or quite useful by 87% of respondents.
 Around 70% found the EGI organising team helpful (22% did not interact with the team).
 During the event, 86% found the onsite conference staff helpful.
 Around 90% used the online programme, and 71% the short version of the printed programme.
 Around 22% reported using the iPhone application, with 28% using Twitter, 10% Flickr, 25% YouTube, 8% the GLOBAL webcast of the plenaries and 28% read the GridCast blog.

 The EGI User Forum is organised by EGI.eu, Vilnius University and LITNET in Vilnius, Lithuania, 11-14 April 2011, with the support of the EGI-InSPIRE and European Middleware Initiative (EMI) projects and local secretariat BAIP.
 The conference takes place at the Radisson Blu Lietuva in Vilnius, Lithuania and showcases the diversity of the user community within the European Grid Infrastructure through daily plenaries, oral presentations, poster sessions and co-located workshops.
 The event aims to help all members of the EGI community, from end-users to application developers, operations staff and technology providers, to share their knowledge and build collaborations.
 The programme also includes numerous networking and social events and opportunities to ‘meet the experts’.